by: Mickey Ingles

 Well, the first step is knowing what kind of taxpayers these two NBA players are.
 And knowing is, according to our favorite 80s PSAs, half the battle.
 For Philippine income tax purposes, they are non-resident aliens not engaged in trade or business (NRANETB).
 Kobe and Dame are non-resident aliens because they are not Filipino citizens (imagine if they were though, our Gilas backcourt would be stacked!) and they do not reside in the Philippines.
-They are not engaged in trade or business because they only have casual transactions in the country and their stay did not exceed 180 days during the calendar year.
+They are not engaged in trade or business their stay did not exceed 180 days during the calendar year.

 As NRANETB, they are taxed 25% of their entire income received from all sources within the Philippines.
 This covers the fees they presumably made from shooting treys in Smart Araneta Coliseum and from talking about lasagna (yes, lasagna.)
 No preferential treatment is available to the two superstars under the US-RP Tax Treaty either, as income derived by athletes are generally taxed in the state where their performances take place.

-Aside from income tax, Kobe and Dame are also subject to 12% value-added tax (VAT), as performances in the Philippines are subject to VAT.
+Aside from income tax, Kobe and Dame may also be subject to 12% value-added tax (VAT), as performances in the Philippines are subject to VAT.